betterscientificsoftware/bssw.io/CuratedContent/AgileSoftwareDevelopmentMartin.md

 # Digging Deeper into Agile Software Development
 <!--deck text start-->
 Much of modern software engineering best practices and know-how can be summarized in a few key principles.
-This book, *Agile Software Development Principles, Patterns, and Practices*, written by *Robert Martin*, defines eleven of these principles and gives them short helpful names and shows how they are applied in many different established design patterns in modern software literature.
+This book, *Agile Software Development Principles, Patterns, and Practices*, written by *Robert Martin*, defines eleven of these principles, gives them short helpful names, and shows how they are applied in many different established design patterns in modern software literature.
 <!--deck text end-->

 #### Contributed by [Roscoe A. Bartlett](https://github.com/bartlettroscoe)